gauenk/metaDatasetGenerator/README.md

 ## Install on HELPS computer

+### Part 1: Linking with Caffe

+While not strictly required, this repo should work with caffe.

-Add the following line to the bottom of your "~/.bashrc" file.
+First, add the following line to the bottom of your "~/.bashrc" file.

 ```Shell
 export PYTHONPATH="/opt/caffe-fast-rcnn/python"